ytbaum/flood_data/README.md

 in this repository).
 Then run `sh/waterwatch_cur_resources.sh`.
 The final version of this data will appear in the output file `waterwatch_cur_resources.tsv` in the same directory as the input file.

+### USGS Data

+* Source: http://waterdata.usgs.gov/fl/nwis/gw/.
+This is actually a portal to several different datasets.
+Steps for obtaining the data:
+  * For `dv_sites.tsv`:
+    1. Click "Daily Data"
+    2. Under “Site Location”, check “Alachua County”.
+Un-check "Site Type" and any other boxes that might be selected by default.
+Click “Submit”.
+    3. Under “County”, select “Alachua County”.
+    4. Under “Choose Output Format”, select “Site-description information displayed in” and in the drop-down menu choose “--saved to compressed file”.
+    5. In the multi-select list labeled “(Select fields to include in site-description output)”, Shift-click to select all possible values.
+    6. Scroll to the bottom of the page and click “Submit”.
+    7. This will download a file named `dv`.
+Note that this is a file compressed using the 'gunzip' format.
+To uncompress it, rename the file to `dv.gz` and then run gunzip on it (`gunzip dv.gz` at the linux commandline).
+Rename the file to `dv_sites.tsv`.
+  * For `dv_data.tsv`:
+    1. repeat steps 1-4 as above.
+    2. Under “Retrieve USGS Groundwater Daily Data for Selected Sites” → “Retrieve data for:”, select the desired date range (in this case, 1/1/2005 through 9/2/2015).
+    3. Under “Output options”, select “Tab-separated data”, “YYYY-MM-DD”, and “Save to compressed file”.
+    4. Repeat steps 7 and 8 from above, except that instead of renaming the final file to `dv_sites.tsv`, rename it to `dv_data.tsv.`
+* Relevant scripts: no scripts to process this data have been added yet.
+* Relevant directories: `data/waterdata_us_gov`
+* Date range: varies by USGS station (see data).

+#### Description

+See the explanation page at http://help.waterdata.usgs.gov/faq/about-tab-delimited-output.